kevbuchanan/kevbuchanan.github.io/about.md

 I'm Kevin.
 I'm a software developer at [8th Light](https://8thlight.com).
-I live in Chicago.
+I live in California.
 I like writing code, reading books, and riding bikes.
 This is my blog and sometimes I write things [here](/).

 You can also find me at these places: